 - the sensitivity of the area injected (ankle, foot, shin area and the back of the knee)

 - the use of topical numbing cream, especially for sensitive areas of the leg.

 In addition, veins that usually ache before sclerotherapy tend to be generally more sensitive to injections than the ones that do not.

 Is sclerotherapy safe?

 Sclerotherapy, when performed appropriately by a specialist, is a remarkably safe and effective technique.
 Common side effects are usually temporary and well tolerated.
-These include itching, tenderness, skin bruising and pigmentation, as well as growth of fine vessels in the treated area.
+These include itching, tenderness, skin bruising, and pigmentation, as well as the growth of fine vessels in the treated area.
 Fortunately, serious complications like allergic reactions, skin ulcers, and blood clots are rare.
 You should always discuss the risks and treatment alternatives with your physician.

 How to prepare oneself for sclerotherapy?